dcrosta/dabble/README.md

 make informed decisions about design changes, feature implementations, etc.

-You define an A/B test in dabble with class `ABTest`, which describes the test name and the names of each of the alternatives.
+You define an A/B test in dabble with class `ABTest`, which describes the test name, the names of each of the alternatives, and the set of steps the users will progress through during the test (in the simplest case, this is just two steps).
 You then define one or more `ABParameter`s, which contain the values you wish to vary for each alternative in the test.
 Each test can have one or more alternatives, though the most common case is to have 2 (hence "A/B testing").

-Dabble works best in web frameworks which use class-based views, though it is certainly possible to use dabble in a framework with function-based views.

 ## Example